michelcrypt4d4mus/pdfalyzer/README.md

 This tool is mostly about examining a PDF's logical structure and assisting with the discovery of malicious content.
 As such it doesn't have much to offer as far as extracting text from PDFs, rendering PDFs[^3], writing new PDFs, or many of the more conventional things one might do with a portable document.

 ### Did The World Really Need Another PDF Tool?
 This tool was built to fill a gap in the PDF assessment landscape following [my own recent experience trying to find malicious content in a PDF file](https://twitter.com/Cryptadamist/status/1570167937381826560).
 Didier Stevens's [pdfid.py](https://github.com/DidierStevens/DidierStevensSuite/blob/master/pdfid.py) and [pdf-parser.py](https://github.com/DidierStevens/DidierStevensSuite/blob/master/pdf-parser.py) are still the best game in town when it comes to PDF analysis tools but they lack in the visualization department and also don't give you much to work with as far as giving you a data model you can write your own code around.
 [Peepdf](https://github.com/jesparza/peepdf) seemed promising but turned out to be in a buggy, out of date, and more or less unfixable state.
-And neither of them offered much in the way of tooling for embedded font analysis.
+And neither of them offered much in the way of tooling for embedded binary analysis.

-All those things being the case led to a situation where I felt the world might be slightly improved if I strung together a couple of more stable/well known/actively maintained open source projects ([AnyTree](https://github.com/c0fec0de/anytree), [PyPDF2](https://github.com/py-pdf/PyPDF2), and [Rich](https://github.com/Textualize/rich)) into this tool.
+Thus I felt the world might be slightly improved if I strung together a couple of more stable/well known/actively maintained open source projects ([AnyTree](https://github.com/c0fec0de/anytree), [PyPDF2](https://github.com/py-pdf/PyPDF2), and [Rich](https://github.com/Textualize/rich)) into this tool.